Menü

 Hybrid business model

-The hybrid business model enables open access publishing in journals which are not full open access.
-More and more publishers are now offering this option.
-Authors interested in publishing their article in a journal that is not full open access should make enquiries to find out what options are available.
+Authors interested in publishing their article in a journal that is not fully open access should make enquiries to find out what options are available.

 Note: The hybrid business model is controversial since there are fears that fees may end up being paid twice through subscriptions and through publication fees, a situation known as "double dipping".
 For this reason, these hybrid journals are not included in the Directory of Open Access Journals (DOAJ).
 The hybrid business model has become generally accepted, though some research funders are not willing to sponsor publications in journals that are funded by the hybrid business model.